Shoes: Finding the Right Fit

 There are as many athletic shoes as there are types of sports.
 Each shoe is designed differently, with different materials, to optimize stability and flexibility, and ultimately to improve performance and minimize injury.

 Rocker Sole Shoes

-Rocker sole shoes — thick-soled shoes that curve upward at the toe and heel — are a recent craze in walking footwear.
-Manufacturers claim these shoes improve balance while engaging your core trunk muscles.
+Rocker sole shoes — thick-soled shoes that curve upward at the toe and heel — are appropriate for specific foot conditions.
+Manufacturers claim that these shoes improve balance while engaging your core trunk muscles.
 They also may reduce arthritis pain in the ball or heel of your foot because they encourage a natural roll of the foot while walking and minimize the impact of the foot repeatedly hitting the ground.